-Rating Organization Rating

-Moody's Baa2 (stable)

-Standard & Poor's BBB (stable)
+Rating Organization Rating Moody's Standard & Poor's FitchRatings Baa2 (stable) BBB (stable) BBB (stable)

-FitchRatings BBB (stable)

 The security rating is not a recommendation to buy, sell or hold securities, as it may be subject to revision or withdrawal at any time by the rating organization.
 Each rating should be evaluated independently of any other rating.